Fersaar/adjustable_high_voltage_source/README.md

 # adjustable_high_voltage_source
-This project was developed in the course of the [contactless electrostatic grippers](https://github.com/Fersaar/contactless_electrostatic_gripper).
-In order to be able to control the individual gripper zones, it must be possible to supply them with a variable voltage between 0V and 1000V.
-The necessary current is almost zero, since only the individual gripper electodes have to be charged.
-In the later gripper design, the circuit sits between the microcontroller and the gripper.
+This project was developed as part of the [contactless electrostatic grippers](https://github.com/Fersaar/contactless_electrostatic_gripper) project.
+To control the individual gripper zones, it is essential to supply them with a variable voltage ranging from 0V to 1000V.
+The required current is minimal, as only the individual gripper electrodes need to be charged.
+In the final gripper design, this circuit will be positioned between the microcontroller and the gripper.

 ## Requirements

-- Variable voltage between 0 and 1000V
+- Variable output voltage between 0V and 1000V
-- external supply with 1000V DC
+- External supply of 1000V DC
-- linear voltage regulation
+- Linear voltage regulation
 - Input: PWM signal with 3.3V and variable duty cycle
-- cut-off frequency 1kHz
+- Cut-off frequency of 1kHz
-- as cheap and simple as possible
+- As cost-effective and straightforward as possible

 ## Design

- Basis is a half bridge circuit with driver "FAN73912mx".
-This can withstand up to 1200V, but is not isolated, so all GND potentials must be connected.
-The rest of the circuit is based on the driver's refernce design with a bootstrap circuit to switch the mosfets.
-Finally, the output is filtered through an RC gate to remove the PWM signal and provide a DC voltage.
-The switching frequency is 20kHz.
-The design is certainly not optimal but it does what it should and is perfectly adequate for the application.
+The core of the design is a half-bridge circuit utilizing the "FAN73912mx" driver, which can withstand voltages up to 1200V.
+However, it is not isolated, so all ground potentials must be interconnected.
+The circuit design follows the reference layout provided by the driver, incorporating a bootstrap circuit to switch the MOSFETs.
+The output is filtered through an RC gate to eliminate the PWM signal and provide a stable DC voltage.
+The switching frequency is set at 20kHz.
+While the design may not be optimal, it effectively meets the application’s requirements.

 ![Circuit](Images/circuit.JPG)
 ## PCB

-The finished circuit board is made so that several can be stacked on top of each other and the supply lines can be looped through.
+The completed circuit board is designed to allow multiple units to be stacked vertically, with supply lines that can be easily looped through.

 | | |
 |--|---|